 - Trim Size: 7 ¼ x 9 ¼

 Web Price: $62.00

-Cash and Credit Information For Teens, Third Edition, provides practical information for teens about receiving income, paying taxes, and budgeting.
+Cash and Credit Information For Teens, 3rd Edition, provides practical information for teens about receiving income, paying taxes, and budgeting.
 It discusses how to choose appropriate banking services, manage a checking account, use credit and debit cards, make informed shopping decisions, borrow money for education or major purchases, and avoid financial pitfalls.
-Includes access to Teen Finance Online (Fall 2017).

 This book is divided into parts and chapters.
 Parts focus on broad areas of interest; chapters are devoted to single topics within a part.